SammyMarie/KotlinSamples/README.md

-The sample code consists of:
+The sample codes consists of:
 1. Oyster Card problem.